silvae86/silvae86.github.io/_posts/2020-05-12-no-keyboard-shortcuts-ubuntu-20-04.markdown

 ![Select IBus as input method system]({%- link /assets/images/post-images/2020-05-12-no-keyboard-shortcuts-ubuntu-20-04/ibus.png -%}){:class="img-responsive"}

-## Possible solution 4 - Fix bugs with shortcuts in Xorg
+## Possible solution 5 - Fix bugs with shortcuts in Xorg

-I was editing text and felt that __sometimes__ the `Ctrl` key would fail on the first times I used `Ctrl + Shift + Left` or `Ctrl + Shift + Right` to select text.
-Seems like this is a [very old bug in Xorg](https://bugs.launchpad.net/xorg-server/+bug/36812), where `Ctrl + Shift` is captured by the system as a shortcut to change keyboard layout, instead of being considered a text selection operation.
+I left this last option because, as a rule of thubmb, you should avoid installing PPAs for security and maintainability reasons.

 User [Norbert](https://launchpad.net/~nrbrtx) has already published a PPA to deal with this [here](https://launchpad.net/~nrbrtx/+archive/ubuntu/xorg-hotkeys).
 If you have this behaviour, run these commands: